 “As a pastor, you say you can do that in addition to your other duties, but you cut corners,” Chappell said.
 “The more you have someone who can take some of that off you the more successful you’re going to be.”

 Chappell led the church’s annual giving campaign the previous year himself and saw growth.
 “We could do it ourselves,” he said.
 “But we’re stronger when we have a consultant who comes in to help.”

 Bruce Cochran, pastor of 250-member First Baptist Church of Seymour, IN agrees with Chappell that the professional help they received increased their effectiveness, developed leaders, freed them for regular pastoral duties and resulted in significant financial gains to support church ministries.

-Cochran said the difference in conducting their campaign internally as they have done, or in using a TCP consultant “was polish, professionalism, efficiency and comprehensiveness.”
+Cochran said the difference in conducting their campaign internally as they have done, or in using a consultant “was polish, professionalism, efficiency and comprehensiveness.”

 “It was different because it was better,” Cochran said.
 “It was communicated better, participation was better, and it was not just the pastor standing up and saying we should do this.”

 First Baptist’s priority was to return to the place where it could again devote 20 percent of its income to missions – an historical standard the church had to back away from during the recession.
 Results were so positive the church is again giving to missions at that generous level.

 The Brentwood church also gives missions high priority and dovetailed one of its satellite churches into its annual campaign effort.
 The benefit of using a consultant, especially one who has been a minister, is “pastoral experience,” Chappell said.
 “He’s not going to do anything to embarrass us.
 He brought us a pattern and a stick-to-it-iveness.”

 Chappell said stewardship is about trust, first an expression of trust in God and then of trust by the donor in their leadership.

 “That’s a blessed burden,” he said.
 “We’ve got to live up to that.”